 CCWaters top money saving tips include:

 - Consider having a free water meter fitted The majority of customers still pay a fixed price for their water bill.
 But for some smaller households who use less water or those living alone, having a meter installed could deliver significant savings.
 In most cases customers can even switch back to fixed charges within the first year if they find they dont make a saving.
-In cases where a meter cant be fitted companies must offer an alternative fixed charge.
-Check out CCWaters water meter calculator at www.ccwater.org.uk for a simple way to see if making the switch could save you money.
+In cases where a meter can’t be fitted companies must offer an alternative fixed charge.
+Check out our water meter calculator for a simple way to see if making the switch could save you money.

 - Check your bill to make sure you are not paying for a service you dont receive If you have a soakaway, which drains rainwater into the ground, you can apply to have the surface water drainage charges removed from your bill.
 That can typically save about £47 a year.
 Customers should also check whether they are connected to the sewer to make sure they are not paying for services they do not receive, typically those with a cesspit or septic tank.